EnterpriseDB/tpa/docs/src/ansible-and-sudo.md

 in no way TPAexec-specific), and the consequences to systems managed with TPAexec.

-TPAexec needs root privileges to install packages, stop and restart services, and a variety of other tasks.
+TPAexec needs root privileges;

+* to install packages (required packages using the operating system's native package manager, and optional packages using pip)
+* to stop, reload and restart services (i.e Postgres, repmgr, efm, etcd, haproxy, pgbouncer etc.)
+* to perform a variety of other tasks (e.g., gathering cluster facts, performing switchover, setting up cluster nodes)

 TPAexec also needs to be able to use sudo.
 You can make it ssh in as root directly by setting `ansible_user: root`, but it will still use sudo to execute tasks as other users (e.g., postgres).

 ## Ansible sudo invocations